 The Great Artesian Basin was formed between 100 and 250 million years ago and old mixes with new when artesian water sees the light of day at the Blackall Aquatic Centre.
 Take a dip in pure artesian waters at the Aquatic Centre with a relaxing bubble spa or swim in the 50m swimming pool.
 Both are heated during the winter months allowing visitors and locals to enjoy its benefits all year round.
 The pool has a kiosk, disabled lift and walk in access and is open seven days.

 Jack Howe Shearing Records

+The Universal Garden Centre houses an historic display relating to Jack Howe and local history.
 On October 10 1892, Jack Howe achieved the incredible feat of shearing 321 sheep in seven hours and 40 minutes with blade shears; a record which has never been broken.
 In the same year he set a record of 237 sheep shorn with the new mechanical shears; a record which stood for more than 50 years.
-Call at the Universal Garden Centre to see the historic display relating to Jack Howe and local history.
+A sculpture of Jack Howe stands guard outside.

 ‘beyond the black stump’ History

 You can say you’ve been ‘beyond the black stump’ once you’ve been to Blackall.